VanOns/filament-navigation/README.md

 ### Retrieving a navigation object

-To retrieve a navigation object, provide the handle to the `VanOns\FilamentNavigation\Models\Navigation::fromHandle()` method.
+To retrieve a navigation object, provide the handle to the `VanOns\FilamentNavigation\Models\Navigation::fromHandle()` method:

 ```php
 use VanOns\FilamentNavigation\Models\Navigation;